muyabells/terminal-animator-engine/README.md

 ## To Do Features
 - Color support
 - An easier way to build frames (The loading function in test/example.ts)
-- Sync audio and music together (Progress on this is the ms => frames function)

 ## How It Works
 ![terminal-animator-02](https://github.com/muyabells/terminal-animator-engine/assets/134768752/2e6605f5-b8d8-4afa-85f6-1a72bb5d1a4c)